MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-create-monitor-fleet.md

 Both accounts are created with an identical single-region configuration on purpose.
 Accounts can share a throughput pool only when their regions and their write configuration match, so two accounts that differ in either respect can't be enrolled in the same fleetspace.

-> [!IMPORTANT]
-> Fleets are available in a subset of Azure regions.
+> &#10071; Fleets are available in a subset of Azure regions.
 When you create the fleet in Task 1, use a region the portal offers in its **Region** list.
 The fleet's region is independent of where your accounts live, so it doesn't have to match `$location`.

-> [!WARNING]
-> Use only the accounts this script creates for this exercise.
+> &#9888; Use only the accounts this script creates for this exercise.
 Never point this exercise at a shared training or production account.

 ## Task 1: Create the fleet